AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

 ## Verify the Apache version

-To verify the Apache version you're currently running, enter:
+To verify the Apache version that you're currently running, enter:

 ```bash
 apache2 -v